sgriffin314159/git_practice006/README.md

 This FastAPI app uses OpenAI's API to generate short social media drafts from given articles.
 The draft posts are stored and can be viewed later.

 Using this project as way to practice GitHub, VSCode, API stuff, LLM stuff, and lots more!

+Uses AI LLM to generate posts
+Saves posts to file
+Allows user to view previously saved articles and posts